Summary

 Influences

-There are various accounts of the meaning and origin of the word Benga, the most widely accepted linking it to “obeng’ore”, a Dholuo word which can be translated as being carefree; relaxed and happy, with Benga meaning a “beautiful thing”.
+There are various accounts of the meaning and origin of the word Benga, the most widely accepted linking it to “obeng’ore”, a Dholuo word which can be translated as 'It is slack', with Benga meaning a “beautiful thing”, the reference being to the whirling effect of a loose skirt that girls wore as they danced to the new tune they liked.
 Other accounts trace the word to Congo; a popular skirt also called “Ogara Skirt,” named after band leader, John Ogara, worn by Kenyan women in the 50s and 60s; and the maiden name of famous Benga musician D.O.
 Misiani’s mother.

-What is certain is the Benga’s origin which can be traced to the nyatiti, a traditional eight-stringed lyre, and the single-stringed orutu, which were used at ceremonies of the Luo people.
+Benga was born in Western Kenya out of experimentation with traditional Luo songs using the guitar instead of the traditional nyatiti and orutu.
+The genre's origin can be traced to the nyatiti, a traditional eight-stringed lyre, and the single-stringed orutu, which were used at ceremonies of the Luo people.
 The nyatiti influenced the single note-picking style of the acoustic guitar used in Benga, while the orutu influenced the lead guitar.

 Elements